ynazar575/Week1_Practical/README.md

 # Week1_Practical
-All the practicals for week 1
+All the practicals for week 1 in my repository